Birth of a spoon

 All Hockleycrest spoons start out as a log from a local, naturally fallen tree.
 Hardwoods are best for spoons, as they carve well and can stand up to years of daily use.
 Maple, birch, cherry, walnut and beech are personal favourites.

-Using an axe or splitting froe, logs are split open.
-The spoon is then drawn onto the wood with pencil and the rough shape is chopped out with a carving axe.
+Logs are cut to length and split open with an axe.
+The spoon is then drawn onto the wood with pencil and the rough shape is cut out with a carving axe.

 Nothing but knife